therealasrz/LOL-analysis/README.md

 The histogram shows that the distribution of monsterkills is nearly normal.
 This suggests that the data is well-behaved, with monsterkills being distributed in a manner that is relatively balanced and serves as good statistics for analysing player behavior.

 ### Bivariate Analysis
-We permformed bivariate analysis on the first blood and result statistics in the dataset to visualize the distribution of teams that wins with the first kill.
+We permformed bivariate analysis on the first blood and result statistics in the dataset to visualize among all the winning teams, how many them gets the first blood.

 <iframe
   src="assets/PieChart.html"